International Admission Requirements

 Inside you will find all information and documents required to apply to any of our programs, as well as the address to send all items.
-Please include any other program specific requirements (can be found in the admissions section of each program’s webpage, found above) with the documents you send to Extended University.
+Please include any other program specific requirements (can be found in the admissions section of each program’s webpage, found above) with the documents you send to the Center for International Affairs.

 Certified English translation must accompany all non-English documents.